 Complete Continuing Education and Renew Your License

 In Ohio, you must take 24 hours of continuing education (CE) every two years to maintain your license in good standing.
-Two of those hours must focus on ethics/consumer protection.
+Three of those hours must focus on ethics/consumer protection.

 If you have a non-resident license with good standing in your home state, you don’t need to take CE courses in Ohio.